System Architecture

 • Timeout: 60 seconds

-• Purpose: Main orchestrator for chat queries
+• Purpose: Main orchestrator for streaming chat queries

 • Flow:

-6. Return sources with citations
+7. Return sources with pre-signed URLs

 • Environment Variables:

-• BEDROCK_MODEL_ID - Claude model identifier
+• BEDROCK_LLM_MODEL - Claude model identifier

 • AWS_REGION - Deployment region